desuk/desuk.github.io/content/join.md

 ---
 # Why Join?

-By joining you will a copy of our acclaimed magazine [Blue Light]({{<relref blue_light>}}) four times a year.
+By joining you will be sent a copy of our acclaimed magazine [Blue Light]({{<relref blue_light>}}) four times a year.
 You will be able to attend our events and our AGM, and you will be supporting the society's activities:

 * Research for *Blue Light*
 * Our broadcasts of *Uptown Lockdown*